MikeR94/CI-Project-Milestone-1/README.md

 ### **To deploy the project**
 The site was deployed to GitHub pages.
 The steps to deploy a site are as follows:
   1. In the GitHub repository, navigate to the **Settings** tab.
-  2. Once in Settings, navigate to the **Pages** tab on the left hand side.
+  2. Once in Settings, navigate to the **Pages** tab on the left-hand side.
   3. Under **Source**, select the branch to **master**, then click **save**.
   4. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.